V01D-NULL/coding-challenge-v3/README.md

 - `webapp/` ~ webapp implementation

 ### Features:
 - Search for a repository given a username and display information about them.
-(Error handling included)
+- Rate a repository (results are averaged)
+- Create, delete and edit a comment on a repository
+- Create, log into and out of accounts